-The Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA") also known as the Superfund law, and comparable state laws impose liability without regard to fault or the legality of the original conduct on certain classes of persons who are considered to be responsible for the release of a "hazardous substance" into the environment.
-Under CERCLA, these "responsible persons" may include the owner or operator of the site where the release occurred, and entities that transport, dispose of or arrange for the transport or disposal of hazardous substances released at the site.
-These responsible persons may be subject to joint and several strict liability for the costs of cleaning up the hazardous substances that have been released into the environment, for damages to natural resources and for the costs of certain health studies.
-CERCLA also authorizes the EPA and, in some instances, third parties to act in response to threats to the public health or the environment and to seek to recover from the responsible classes of persons the costs they incur.
+The Comprehensive Environmental Response, Compensation and Liability Act ("CERCLA") also known as the Superfund law, and comparable state laws impose liability without regard to fault or the legality of the original conduct on certain classes of persons, or "responsible parties," who are considered to be responsible for the release or threatened release of a "hazardous substance" from a facility into the environment.
+Under CERCLA, these "responsible persons" may include the owner or operator of the site, the owner or operator of site at the time of disposal, any person who arranges for disposal at the site, and any person that transports hazardous substances to a site from which there is a release of hazardous substances.
+These responsible persons may be subject to strict, joint and several liability for the costs of cleaning up the hazardous substances that have been released into the environment, for damages to natural resources and for the costs of certain health studies.
+CERCLA also authorizes the EPA and, in some instances, third parties to act in response to threats to the public health or the environment and to seek to recover from responsible parties the costs they incur.
 It is not uncommon for neighboring landowners and other third-parties to file claims for personal injury and property damage allegedly caused by the hazardous substances released into the environment.
-On September 6, 2022, EPA designated two perand polyfluoroalkyl substances ("PFAS") as hazardous substances under CERCLA.
+On September 6, 2022, EPA designated two per- and polyfluoroalkyl substances ("PFAS") as hazardous substances under CERCLA.
 PFAS chemicals are known as "forever chemicals" because of their persistence in the environment.
-PFAS have been widely used in industrial and commercial applications since the 1950s, including the oil and gas industry, and their designation as a CERCLA hazardous substance increases potential risks of incurring CERCLA liabilities where they have been historically used.
+PFAS have been widely used in industrial and commercial applications since the 1950s, including the oil and gas industry, and designation of certain PFAS as a CERCLA hazardous substances increases potential risks of incurring CERCLA liabilities where they have been historically used.
 In April 2023, EPA issued an Advance Notice of Proposed Rulemaking asking the public for input regarding potential future hazardous substance designations of PFAS under CERCLA, and in June 2023, EPA released a framework for addressing new and new uses of PFAS under the Toxic Substances Control Act ("TSCA").
 U.S. EPA's National Enforcement and Compliance Initiatives for the fiscal years 2024-2027 listed PFAS identification and characterization of the extent of PFAS contamination as one of the agency's new initiatives.